la2050/archive/_projects/2015/the-edible-apartment.md

     with little expense and great success, as shown on my website: www.TheEdibleApartment.com
   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': N/A
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    We will not go over the 100,000 budget, and will likely come under budget.
-    How do I know this?
-I have already installed and documented the expense of doing one Edible Apartment so I know what is realistic in terms of budget, timing, materials, maintenance and re-planting.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "15 new Edible Apartment Gardens at $6,500 each:\r\n$1,000 - Demolition \r\n$2,500 - New Materials (soil, compost, seeds, vegetables, seating area)\r\n$1,000 - Design fees\r\n$1,000 - Installation Crew (most work will be done by residents)\r\n$1,000 - Maintenance and materials for seasonal re-planting for one year"
   How do you plan to scale the success of your proposal?: >-
     I have already proven the success of this project by my pilot model project.
 I will document each new Edible Apartment from start to finish in